Better Auth

 Better Auth integrates tightly with tRPC to provide authenticated procedures.

-Public vs. Protected Procedures (src/server/api/trpc.ts)
+Public vs. Protected Procedures (packages/trpc/src/trpc.ts)

 -